If you want people to “get” what you do (and further engage with your website) your website needs to answer their biggest questions.

 Most coaching websites don’t do this at all.
-Instead, these websites merely have contact information, a summary of credentials, maybe a picture of the coach and perhaps a simple list of services.
+Instead, these websites merely have contact information, a summary of credentials, often some faqs about What is coaching and maybe a picture of the coach.
 Far from what you need to make a convincing case for your services.

-Because coaching services aren’t readily understood, and the value of coaching is often difficult to grasp, answering these questions is a HUGE opportunity for a coach to make a deep connection with potential clients – the kind of connection you need, in order to turn them into paying clients.
+Because coaching services aren’t readily understood and the value often difficult to grasp, answering these big questions is a HUGE opportunity to make a deep connection with visitors.
+Such a bond is vital if you want to sign up new client.

 Here are the questions …